aaronphaneuf/stitch_tracker/README.md

 ---

 **StitchTracker** is a cozy little app for knitters and crocheters who love keeping their projects organized.
-Create, track, and celebrate your progress — all in one place.
+Create, track, and celebrate your progress all in one place.

 ---

-## ✨ Overview
+## Overview

 StitchTracker lets you manage your knitting and crochet projects from start to finish.
-You can add materials, pattern links, and notes, upload your patterns as PDFs or images,
-and log your progress over time (with optional progress photos).
+You can add materials, pattern links, and notes, and log your progress over time (with optional progress photos).

-It’s mobile-first, runs anywhere via Docker, and has both light and dark themes so it always looks great —
+It’s mobile-first, runs anywhere via Docker, and has both light and dark themes (32 in total!) so it always looks great -
 whether you’re working in bright sunlight or a late-night stitch session.

 ---

-## 🧵 Features
+## Features

-- 🪡 Create projects with:
+-  Create projects with:
   - Name, type (knit or crochet), tags, start and end dates
   - Materials (yarn, hook/needle size)
   - Pattern links or custom text input
   - General notes
-- 🧩 Upload pattern files (PDF or image)
+-  Upload pattern files (PDF or image)
-- 📈 Track rows, stitches, and notes over time
+-  Track rows, stitches, and notes over time
-- 📸 Add optional progress photos for each log
+-  Add optional progress photos for each log
-- 🌗 Light and dark mode
+-  Light and dark mode
-- 📱 Responsive, mobile-first design
+-  Responsive, mobile-first design
-- 🪶 Simple, clean interface using DaisyUI and TailwindCSS
+-  Simple, clean interface using DaisyUI and TailwindCSS
-- 🔐 Secure authentication using JWT tokens
+-  Secure authentication using JWT tokens
-- 🐳 Easy setup with Docker
+-  Easy setup with Docker

 ---

-## 🧰 Tech Stack
+## Tech Stack

 **Frontend:** React + DaisyUI (TailwindCSS)
 **Backend:** Django + Django REST Framework